dclong/blog/misc/content/2015-05-19-ipython-is-the-best-shell.markdown

     For more information,
     please check [this discussion on Stack Overflow](https://stackoverflow.com/questions/22631845/how-to-pass-command-line-arguments-to-ipython).

-3. it seems that IPython tries to beautify outputs.
+3. IPython automatically beautify outputs.

-## Most Useful Magic Commandso

-%rehashx

-%autocall

 ## References